ariadruker1/IND3156/README.md

 Focussed on editing code and adding more details to text.
 Heavily edited my changelog, other minor edits can be seen along the way in the [history](https://github.com/ariadruker1/IND3156/commits/master/README.md) of this README page.

 ##### Going forward
-My final thoughts going forward are wondering if I would have to input every possible combinations score, or if there is a way the program could recognize the value of each school and know which values/schools sums would equal the value of arg 1 since there would only be 1 correct answer from the binary values.
+My final thoughts going forward are wondering if I would have to input every possible combinations score, or if there is a way the program could recognize the value of each school and know which values/schools sums would equal the value of the inputted argument - especaially since there can only be 1 correct answer based on the binary values.

 ### July 3rd, 2018
 I've been working on getting GO, the google coding language working.
 I found [here](https://golang.org/doc/install?download=go1.10.3.darwin-amd64.pkg) how to download and set up the language for my computer.
 Adam Achs helped show me how to get my different files running in terminal.
 Adam recomended TextMate and it was a great help, because rather than xcode or just a text editor I have access to writing in hundreds of languages.
 I then began running 'hello world' code in go, [this website](https://golang.org/#) has both the download and a section to begin playing with a hello world code in go.
 I began to [learn the different commands and ways to use the go language](https://github.com/ariadruker1/IND3156/blob/master/hellotest.go).

 Things I learned: the go language is case sensitive, my program wasn't running initially because the print command wasn't capitalized properly.
-It also an amazing capacity to be similar to python or to c style languages.
-It can either be interpreted line by line like python or it can be compiled like c, fortran and java.
+It also has an amazing capacity to be similar to python or to c style languages.
+Firstly it can import similar function and when executing/running it can either be interpreted like python or it can be compiled like c, fortran and java.
 This can be very helpful because beyond code for myself if I wished to share my program with someone I then have the option of sending them my whole code or I can keep my code and just send the executable.
 This is also simply decided at the command line which is convenient because it means I do not have to decide at the begining of my project what kind I need it to be.
 This can is done by writing at the command line either:
 ```go
 $ go run hellotest.go
 ```